Contains the active ingredient metoprolol tartrate

 Other side effects not listed above may occur in some patients.

 Storage and Disposal

-Keep your tablets in the original container until it is time to take them.
-If you
+Keep your tablets in the original pack, away from direct light, until it is time to

 Keep your medicine in a cool dry place where the temperature will stay below 30°C.